4161 - Corruption, Covid and Cricket

 And B, why would a scientist want the schools back open anyway?

-The more kids get educated, the more competition there is in the science circuit, the more threat to Professor Sneezy's cushy little number telling us we're all gonna die.
+The more kids get educated, the more competition there is in the science circuit, the more threat to Professor Sneezy's cushy little number telling us we're all going to die.

 Why don't you just do schooling in the pubs?